davidlormor/hawkins.io/wip/untitled.md

 The test documents the interface.
 A use case takes two arguments: the form and the current user. `CreateTodo#run!` executes the use case.
 The test does not include any assertions on the use case's output.
-This is problem because the test does not provide real value in its current form.
+This is a problem because the test does not provide real value in its current form.
 The test's naem is `test_should_save_the_new_todo`.
 This implies persistance.